 Not only has this mentality lead to the demise of traditional marketing efforts, but it's also set the stage for more human interactions between brands and consumers.
 Interactions that don't feel like marketing.

-While this video marketing campaign by Ogilvy & Mather Chicago has received some mixed reviews, there is no denying Dove is adept at crafting stories and encouraging their community to participate in those stories.
+Dove does it again.
+While this video marketing campaign by Ogilvy & Mather Chicago received some mixed reviews when it was first released, there is no denying that Dove is adept at crafting stories and encouraging their community to participate in those stories.

 By focusing less on their product and more on their mission, Dove has been successful in creating emotional viral videos that have helped them stay top-of-mind.